containers/nri-plugins/devel/_sources/docs/resource-policy/policy/balloons.md.txt

       the balloon.
   - `PreferSpreadOnPhysicalCores` overrides the policy level option with the same name in the scope of this balloon type.
+  - `PreferCloseToDevices` prefers creating new balloons close to listed devices.
+If all preferences cannot be fulfilled, preference to first devices in the list override preferences to devices after them.
+Adding this preference to any balloon type automatically adds corresponding anti-affinity to other balloon types that do not prefer to be close to the same device: they prefer being created away from the device.
+Example:
+    ```
+    PreferCloseToDevices:
+      - /sys/class/net/eth0
+      - /sys/class/block/sda
+    ```
   - `AllocatorPriority` (0: High, 1: Normal, 2: Low, 3: None).
 CPU
     allocator parameter, used when creating new or resizing existing balloons.
 If there are balloon types with pre-created balloons